How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 5. Copy-Paste Code

-No original technology, just forks of existing projects.
+No original technology development, just forks of existing projects without meaningful innovation.

 6. Aggressive Marketing